DyversHands/www.DyversHands.com/_pages/tableaucore.md

 Great tales are like wildfires—all they need is a spark to spread creative passion. _**Tableau**_ _Core ꩜ Rules_ provides that vital spark in this easy printable _Booklet&nbsp;📖_ format.
 With just these essential rules, you and your friends can craft immersive stories in a single evening.

-With _Tableau Core ꩜ Rules_, your group can conjure any story you desire—from high fantasy kingdoms and gritty detective noir to intense stories of characters dealing with life changes and their relationships.
+With _**Tableau** Core&nbsp;꩜ Rules_, your group can conjure any story you desire—from high fantasy kingdoms and gritty detective noir to intense stories of characters dealing with life changes and their relationships.
 The story possibilities are endless!

 Define complex characters motivated by their past experiences and life bonds.
 Bring these characters to life through cinematic scenes brimming with vivid details.
 Guide their dramatic and emotional journeys toward a satisfying climax.
 And embrace memorable stories filled with laughter, tears, and celebration.